valencia21/valencia21.github.io/_posts/2021-11-16-the-case-for-tolerance.markdown

 categories:
 ---

-Here, I present arguments for leaning in the direction of tolerating the behaviour of others.
+Here, I present an argument for leaning in the direction of tolerating the behaviour of others.

 ## Intolerance Leads to Bad Outcomes